Schedule a Virtual Tour

 Students will investigate the history of the lower Chattahoochee Valley from past to present by examining the material culture of the region.
 Through close looking and interactive, hands-on experiences in the galleries, this tour will develop students’ critical and creative thinking skills.

 Look and Listen: Picture Books in the Museum

 Picture books are often a child’s first introduction to visual art.
 Join us in the galleries as we draw connections between a carefully chosen children’s book and works from the permanent collection.
 Together, students will hone their observational skills while learning to think thematically.

 We have a mystery to solve here at the Museum and we need your help!
 Look closely to uncover big ideas running throughout the collection.
 Supported by hands-on gallery activities and drama-based movement strategies, this tour is perfect for first-time visitors of all ages.

 Examine how art and science are related at The Columbus Museum!
 Students will imagine new possibilities as they problem-solve, hypothesize, and experiment their way through the collection, building critical thinking and visual literacy skills along the way.

 The Museum requires a 48-hour notice if you wish to cancel your tour.
 Groups that cancel with less than 48 hours notice will have their Museum privileges revoked for the remainder of the school year.
 Exceptions will be made for emergency situations.

-For more information, contact Rachel Vogt at email@example.com
+For more information, contact our Academic Programs Manager, Rachel Vogt at email@example.com